PM Skerrit denies he is being investigated by US; bashes opposition

 He noted that if any information is requested from him, he would be willing to assist.

-“However, I have no information that would be of any relevance to this matters,” he remarked.
+“However, I have no information that would be of any relevance to this matter,” he remarked.

 The Prime Minister pointed out that he wishes to assure citizens of Dominica, both at home and abroad, that the entire matter is a treasonous campaign by opposition forces and their allies abroad.